knpuniversity/symfony4/knpu/ep3b-doctrine-relations/comment-is-deleted.md

 to `getNonDeletedComments()`.
 But, for now, just return *all* of the comments.

 Then, in the show template, use this new field: in the loop, `article.nonDeletedComments`.
-And, further up when we count them, *also* use `article.nonDeletedComments`.
+And, further up, when we count them, *also* use `article.nonDeletedComments`.

 Let's refresh to make sure this works so far.
 No errors, but, of course, we are *still* showing *all* of the comments.

 ## Filtering Deleted Comments in Article::getNonDeletedComments()

-Back in `Article`, how can we make change this method to filter out the deleted comments?
-Well, there is a lazy way, which is sometimes good enough, and an awesome way.
-The lazy way would be to, for example, create a new `$comments` array, loop over `$this->getComments()`, check if the comment is deleted, and add it to the array of it is not.
+Back in `Article`, how can we change this method to filter out the deleted comments?
+Well, there is a lazy way, which is sometimes good enough.
+And an awesome way!
+The lazy way would be to, for example, create a new `$comments` array, loop over `$this->getComments()`, check if the comment is deleted, and add it to the array if it is not.
 Then, at the bottom, return a new `ArrayCollection` of those comments.

 Simple!
 But... this solution has a drawback... performance!
-Let's talk about that next, *and*, the fix.
+Let's talk about that next, *and*, the awesome fix.